Photographers create dramatic effects by using the right camera settings…

 The two gradients were combined to create a gradual blur, with a focal point around bench and the interior of the brick-in area.
 To finish it off, fill in that entire area that you want to be in FULL FOCUS with 100% black.
 You could use a brush, a lasso selection, or your other favorite tool.
 In our case the lasso tool was used to select the desired area for full-focus.

 When finished, this Alpha Channel is known as an Image Map that controls the Depth of Field, simulating camera aperture.
 You can right-click on the alpha channel (option-click on a Mac) to see only the image map (as seen above) to help you with any fine-tuning of your alpha channel.
-Continue filling in those ares that are to be in full focus with 100% black, slightly out of focus with a dark grey, etc.
+Continue filling in those ares that are to be in full focus with 100% black, slightly out of focus with a dark gray, etc.

 When your image map is ready, open the Lens Blur dialogue box: Filter > Blur> Lens Blur.